Skip to main content

 Start with only the plugs you actually need.
 Unnecessary plugs may slow Snap Store review.
 At minimum, browser-support, network, desktop, and desktop-legacy are needed for most Electron apps.

-allow-sandbox: true
+"forceX11": true

 Stage Packages